800-Hour Accredited Yoga Therapy Program

 Practice Teaching Mentorship

 - 20 classes of mentorship with a member, or members, of the Ajna faculty.

 - Four, six-week group yoga therapy sessions taught on your own and mentored by a faculty member.

 - 43 individual yoga therapy sessions with feedback and mentorship support from your mentor.

-Students must be at least 18 years of age, have at least one year of yoga experience, and hold a 200-Hour Yoga Teacher Training Certificate.
+Students must be at least 19 years of age, have at least one year of yoga teaching experience, and hold a 200-Hour Yoga Teacher Training Certificate.
 All applications to this program require submission of the following information and supporting documents before your file can be assessed for admission:

 Full Time: January 3- July 7, 2018 or January 26- July 26, 2018.
 The Practice Teaching Mentorship will be completed within the following year.
 Students can apply to Student Aid BC for funding. * Choose full-time on the Student Aid BC form.